maarten-pennings/howto/snr/snr.md

   \bar{x} = \frac{1}{N} \sum_{i=1}^{N} x_{i}
 ```

-If these $N$ samples are the entire population, the variance is defined as
+If these $N$ samples are the _entire_ population, the variance is defined as

 ```math
   V = \frac{1}{N} \sum_{i=1}^{N} (x_{i} - \bar{x})^2
 ```

-However, if the $N$ samples are a subset, the variance is computed using
+However, if the $N$ samples are a _subset_, the variance is computed using
 Bessel's correction (eq 1)

 ```math